k-vandijk/kvandijk.AI/CONTRIBUTE.md

-todo:
+# TODO

-Automatic version bump using MinVer or GitVersioning Setup pipeline to create and publish NuGet package on new release
+- Automatic version bump using MinVer or GitVersioning
+- Setup pipeline to create and publish NuGet package on new release